audunhalland/entrait/README.md

 When we want to compile a working application, we need an actual type to inject into the various entrait entrypoints.
 Two things will be important:

-* The type needs to implement every trait mentioned in the dependency graph under each entrypoint, if not it will fail to compile.
+* All trait bounds used deeper in the graph will implicitly "bubble up" to the entrypoint level, so the type we eventually use will need to implement all those traits in order to type check.
 * The implementations of these traits need to do the correct thing: Actually call the entraited function, so that the dependency graph is turned into an actual _call graph_.

 Entrait generates _implemented traits_, and the type to use for linking it all together is `Impl<T>`: